liamcottle/reticulum-meshchat/README.md

 - A python script ([web.py](./web.py)) runs a Reticulum instance and a WebSocket server.
 - The web page sends and receives LXMF packets encoded in json via the WebSocket.
 - Web Browser -> WebSocket -> Python Reticulum -> (configured interfaces) -> (destination)
+- LXMF messages sent and received are saved to a local SQLite database.

 ## How to use it?